Efesencan/BU-Cloud-Computing/README.md

  * Integrate the functionality of the command-line application into the ChRIS backend so that it is also available to public (non-technical users, medical researchers, etc.)
    * Add a UI element to the web UI frontend (adding a compute resource called auto_free, auto_best etc.) to automatically choose a compute resource for a single plug-in
-   * Display error message in the ChRIS UI when there is not any compute environment that satisfies the plugin requriements and return an error message explaining why is that the case.
+   * Display error message in the ChRIS UI when there is not any compute environment that satisfies the plug-in requriements and return an error message explaining why is that the case.
-      * Ex message: The plugin required at least 200 MB's of memory, however the compute environment (ex. host) has only 100 MB available.
+      * Ex message: The plug-in required at least 200 MB's of memory, however the compute environment (ex. host) has only 100 MB available.

 **Additional goals:**
 * Create a plug-in for Banu Ahtam of the FNNDSC to calculate "subject age at time of scan" in a spreadsheet.